hg-mirrors/pypy_externals/README.rst

 Reproducing the binaries here
 =============================

-These binaries were produced with VS 14.0, i.e. Visual Studio 2017
+These binaries were produced with VS 14.0, i.e. Visual Studio 2017, but should work for VS 14.1 as well

 The Boehm garbage collector